wazuh/wazuh-documentation/source/learning-wazuh/survive-flood.rst

 We will generate a flood of messages with the word "fatal" so they will trigger generic Wazuh rule ``1002`` which has a low severity level (2).
-By default, Wazuh manager does not record alerts on rules of severity levels less than 3, so for this lab we will lower the threshold:
+By default, the Wazuh manager does not record alerts on rules of severity levels less than 3, so for this lab we will lower the threshold:

 #.
 Edit ``/var/ossec/etc/ossec.conf`` and change ``<log_alert_level>`` from 3 to 1 so that the ``<alerts>``
    section looks like the one below.
-Now alerts of all severity levels except level 0 will show up in Wazuh dashboard.
+Now alerts of all severity levels except level 0 will show up in the Wazuh dashboard.

     .. code-block:: xml